Economic benefits during construction

 Economic benefits during operation

-The project would be a significant economic generator for the region.
-Like all newly-constructed container terminals, Roberts Bank Terminal 2 would be semi-automated, requiring about 1,500 person-years of employment on the terminal and another 11,000 trucking, warehousing and other jobs off the terminal, all worth about $810 million in wages annually.
+The project would be a significant economic generator for the region, including 1,500 person-years of employment on the terminal and another 11,000 trucking, warehousing and other jobs off the terminal, all worth about $810 million in wages annually.

 Off-terminal activities include services provided by truck drivers, harbour pilots, tugboat operators, the Canada Border Services Agency, railways, transload and distribution facility operations, and container storage yards, and would generate an estimated total of 10,850 person-years of direct, indirect and induced employment.